Leonard Matters: Personal life

+Career

+Matters pursued career as a journalist and writer, holding posts around the world, before finally settling in the United Kingdom.
+Matters wrote booklength works about the development of the Arctic trade routes in Siberia and Jack the Ripper.
+Matters was also part of the India League delegation sent to India to document aspects of colonial rule.
+These findings were later published in The Condition of India.

 In 1926, Matters proposed in a magazine article that the notorious serial killer Jack the Ripper was an eminent doctor, whose son had died from syphilis caught from a prostitute.
 According to Matters, the doctor, given the pseudonym "Dr Stanley", committed the murders in revenge and then fled to Argentina.
 Matters claimed he had discovered an account of Stanley's deathbed confession in a South American newspaper.
 He expanded his ideas into a book, The Mystery of Jack the Ripper, in 1929.

 The book was marketed as a serious study, but it contains obvious factual errors and the documents it supposedly uses as references have never been found.
 True crime writer Edmund Pearson, who was Matters' contemporary, said scathingly, "The deathbed confession bears about the same relation to the facts of criminology as the exploits of Peter Rabbit and Jerry Muskrat do to zoology."
 Ripper expert and former policeman Donald Rumbelow thought the theory was "almost certainly invented", and Stephen Knight, who wrote Jack the Ripper: The Final Solution, thought it was "based on unsupported and palpably false statements".
 Nevertheless, The Mystery of Jack the Ripper was the first full-length book on the Ripper, and it inspired further fictional works such as the theatre play Murder Most Foul and the film Jack the Ripper.

+Military service

+On 28 January 1901, Matters enlisted in the Australian and Colonial Military Forces in the 5th South Australian Imperial Bushmen at the rank of Trooper.

+The image of Matters on horseback while on active duty was reproduced in a commemorative medallion produced by the Perth Mint in 2003 for their ‘Australians at War’ series.

+Political career

+Matters early life and career influenced his alignment with the political plight of the working classes.
+During the 1924 UK General Election, he was the Labour Party campaign manager for the constituency of Hastings, where his sister Muriel Matters was running as the candidate.

-In the 1929 general election, Matters was elected to the United Kingdom House of Commons as the Member of Parliament (MP) for Kennington in London.
-He held the seat for two years, until his defeat at the 1931 general election, and was unsuccessful when he stood again in 1935.
+In the 1929 general election, Matters was elected to the United Kingdom House of Commons as the Labour Party member of parliament (MP) for Kennington in London.
+Matters held the seat for two years, until his defeat at the 1931 general election, and a second unsuccessfully attempt at the 1935.